victormelhuus/WagoNorge-BSc-2021-OpenBridge-MTP/README.md

    - A e!COCKPIT program that simulates the dynamics of ship.
 And a visialization with simple controlls.
    - A Docker-image containing:
       - A webserver hosting a HMI that uses OpenBridge elements.
       - An OPCUA-client that uses the Node-OPCUA library.

+Programming languages:
+   - CoDeSys
+   - Javascript
+   - HTML 5

 # Installation